 In order to avoid that, you file your 83(b) election at the outset as soon as you get the stock.
 It has to be done within 30 days of the receipt of the stock, and then no more taxes until you sell the stock.
 That 30-day deadline is very strict though.
 The IRS doesn’t make exceptions if you miss it, so don’t mess that up.

-Ward: In a public company, where you can sell shares to get cash to pay your taxes even if that value of the stock goes up by the time the shares vest, I would say you probably shouldn’t file an 83(b).
-It doesn't make sense unless you are 100 percent confident that the price is only going to go up in the future and that you aren’t going to leave and forfeit the shares.
+Ward: In a public company, where you can sell shares to get cash to pay your taxes even if the value of the stock goes up by the time the shares vest, I would say you probably shouldn’t file an 83(b).
+It doesn’t make sense unless you are 100% confident that the price is only going to go up in the future and that you aren’t going to leave and forfeit the shares.

-In a private company, it really depends on the value of the stock, where you think the company is going and your own personal financial situation.
-If the company has just been formed and the stock has hardly any value, it’s generally worth filing an 83(b) election.
-If the stock has some value to it though, you need to examine your own finances and whether the risk of paying tax on something that you could lose completely if you don’t vest in it or that could go down in value is worth the potential future reward of paying taxes when the stock value may be at its lowest.
+In a private company, it really depends on the value of the stock, where you think the company is going, and your own personal financial situation.
+If the company has just been formed and the stock has hardly any value, it’s generally worth filing an 83(b) election, because, even if things don’t go well, you don’t have a lot to lose.
+If the stock has some value to it though, you need to examine your own finances and whether the risk of paying tax on something that you could lose completely if you don’t vest in it or that could go down in value is worth the potential future reward of perhaps paying less in taxes.

 Keep in mind, if you receive restricted stock in a private company and don’t file the election, you’re committing to paying taxes in the future in an unknown amount and you won’t be getting cash to pay those taxes when they come due.
 That is just an uncomfortable place to be.
 To go back to the idea of when it’s time to switch from granting stock to granting options, if an employee isn’t comfortable with filing an 83(b) election and paying tax up front and isn’t comfortable committing to paying taxes as the shares vest, because he doesn’t know how big that tax might be, then that employee should probably receive options instead.